 These financial statements reflect both accrual and budgetary accounting transactions.
 Under the accrual method, revenues are recognized when earned and expenses are recognized when a liability is incurred, without regard to receipt or payment of cash.
 Budgetary accounting is also used to record the obligation of funds prior to the accrual-based transaction.
-The SBR presents budgetary resources available to the NRC and changes in obligations during the year.
-Interest on borrowings of the Treasury is not included as a cost to the NRC programs and is not included in the accompanying financial statements.
+The Statement of Budgetary Resources (SBR) presents budgetary resources available to the NRC and changes in obligations during the year.